GSA-TTS/identity-dev-docs/_pages/security-events.md

 ---
 title: Security Events
 lead: >
-  login.gov supports parts of the OpenID
+  Login.gov supports parts of the OpenID
   <abbr title="Risk and Incident Sharing and Coordination">RISC</abbr>
   Profile using Security Event Token (SET) to receive security-related event notifications in real-time.
 sidenav: